 6. Wind Directional Chimney Cap

-The wind directional chimney cap is designed to direct the wind-up and over the chimney, rather than allowing it to blow directly into the flue.
+The wind-directional chimney cap is designed to direct the wind up and over the chimney, rather than allowing it to blow directly into the flue.
 This can help to improve the draft of the chimney and make it easier for the fire to draw.
 In addition, this type of cap can help to keep the smoke from your fire from blowing back into your home.

 7. Use Anti-downdraft chimney

 An anti-downdraft chimney is designed to keep the air pressure inside the chimney the same as the air pressure outside the chimney.
 This is done by having a damper that is located at the bottom of the chimney.
 The damper is opened when the fire is lit and closed when the fire is extinguished.
-This way, the air pressure inside the chimney can never be lower than the air pressure outside the chimney.
-Anti-downdraft chimneys are a great way to prevent downdrafts from happening.
-They are also a great way to improve the efficiency of your fireplace.

 8. Adjust the Damper